gary-rowe/trezor-java/README.md

 Normally the HEAD of the submodule origin `master` branch is [the latest production release](http://nvie.com/posts/a-successful-git-branching-model/), but that's up to the owner of the upstream repo.

+The generated source of the protobuf files are not held in version control.
+This is because they are derived resources and can run into several megabytes of code that are likely to never be reviewed by a developer.
+This only serves to bloat the upstream repository to no advantage.

 ### Troubleshooting

 The following are known issues and their solutions or workarounds.

 #### I'm seeing `Device not connected` in the logs

-Check that you don't have an open browser window to myTrezor.com or perhaps another application that is holding a connection to the device open.
+Check that you don't have an open browser window to [Trezor.io](https://trezor.io) or perhaps another application that is holding a connection to the device open through the Trezor Bridge and WebUSB..

 ### Closing notes